Nikita Wilson

-Nikita Franciscus Wilson (born February 25, 1964) is a retired American professional basketball player.
+Nikita Franciscus Wilson (born February 25, 1964) is an American former professional basketball player.
 He was selected by the National Basketball Association's Portland Trail Blazers with the 30th overall pick in the second round of the 1987 NBA draft.

-Wilson, whose nickname is simply "Bun," played at Leesville High School in Louisiana, was a member of the 1983 Parade All-American Fourth Team for High School in the U.S. and college basketball 1983-1987 at Louisiana State University.
+Wilson, whose nickname is simply "Bun," played at Leesville High School in Louisiana, was a member of the 1983 Parade All-American Fourth Team for High School in the U.S. and college basketball 1983–1987 at Louisiana State University.
 He saw action in fifteen games for the Trail Blazers during the 1987-88 NBA season, averaging 1.3 points.
 He has extensive overseas experience, primarily in France.